-Subparagraph 4(b) states a further condition to the general rule in subparagraph 4(a) in cases where the trade or business generating the item of income in question is carried on either by the person deriving the income or by any associated enterprises.
-Subparagraph 4(b) states that the trade or business carried on in the State of residence, under these circumstances, must be substantial in relation to the activity in the State of source.
-The substantiality requirement is intended to prevent a narrow case of treaty-shopping abuses in which a company attempts to qualify for benefits by engaging in de minimis connected business activities in the treaty country in which it is resident (i.e., activities that have little economic cost or effect with respect to the company business as a whole).
+Subparagraph 3(b) states a further condition to the general rule in subparagraph (a) in cases where the trade or business generating the item of income in question is carried on either by the person deriving the income or by any associated enterprises.
+Subparagraph 3(b) states that the trade or business carried on in the State of residence, under these circumstances, must be substantial in relation to the activity in the State of source.
+Paragraph 10 of the Exchange of Notes elaborates on the purpose and application of the substantiality requirement.
+The requirement is intended to prevent a narrow case of treaty-shopping abuses in which a company attempts to qualify for benefits by engaging in de minimis connected business activities in the treaty country in which it is resident (i.e., activities that have little economic cost or effect with respect to the company business as a whole).